prathamsoni002/Data-Cleaning-and-Visualization/README.md

 *Future Scope*:

 Fetch the company address or use the Town/City to generate latitude and longitude for visualization using geo maps in Kibana.

+Rank the company based on their Performance.
+To find out the best company for work.

+ **Outcome:**

+ 1. Easy filtering out the companies that are Tech based or provide Tech relevant jobs.
+ 2. Making it much easier to find out which company is liable to provide Skilled Worker Visa.